 Profile refers to how much the implant projects forwards when standing

 Basically it means how much it sticks out from the side.
 So, naturally, the profile of the implant will affect your augmentation results.

 Our bodies are all different and we all have unique boobie goals.
-Implants therefore come in different profiles so they can be matched to your existing breast anatomy while giving you one key thing: a choice of size.
+Breast implants therefore come in different profiles so they can be matched to your existing breast anatomy while giving you one key thing: a choice of size.

 You're going to need to know how you want your enhanced breasts to look, and to help you decide on which implant profile will achieve your goals you'll need to ask yourself the question:

 How much do you want your breasts to project?

 Volume - the amount of silicone or saline inside the implant, measured in cubic centimeters (cc’s)

 Diameter (or width) - how wide the implant is at from side-to-side, measured in centimeters (cm's)